 Incentivised Switching Scheme

-The purpose of the Incentivised Switching Scheme is to provide funding of up to a maximum total of £275 million to Eligible Bodies to use as incentives to encourage SME banking customers (with an annual turnover of £25 million or less) of the business previously described as Williams & Glyn (the “Relevant Customers”) to switch their business current accounts and loans to the Eligible Bodies; £225 million of the fund is available in “dowries” with respect to any Relevant Customers that agree to transfer their business current account and £50 million will be available for loan related dowries for those Relevant Customers who move a loan product in addition to their business current account.
-Up to an additional £75 million has been made available by RBS to cover customers’ costs of switching (e.g. through waiving or reimbursing break fees and/or other third party costs incurred by customers, such as legal fees).
-The initial duration of the Incentivised Switching Scheme will be 18 months (ending 25 August 2020) or earlier if until such time as £225 million has been distributed to eligible bodies as dowries in relation to business current accounts.
+The purpose of the Incentivised Switching Scheme was to provide funding of up to a maximum total of £275 million to Eligible Bodies to use as incentives to encourage SME banking customers (with an annual turnover of £25 million or less) of the business previously described as Williams & Glyn (the “Relevant Customers”) to switch their business current accounts and loans to the Eligible Bodies; £225 million of the fund was available in “dowries” with respect to any Relevant Customers that agreed to transfer their business current account and £50 million was available for loan related dowries for those Relevant Customers who moved a loan product in addition to their business current account.
+Up to an additional £75 million was made available by NatWest Group Plc to cover customers’ costs of switching (e.g. through waiving or reimbursing break fees and/or other third party costs incurred by customers, such as legal fees).
+The initial duration of the Incentivised Switching Scheme was 18 months (ending 25 August 2020) or earlier if until such time as £225 million has been distributed to eligible bodies as dowries in relation to business current accounts.

 Participants in the Incentivised Switching Scheme: